chris1111/Command-Line-SnapShot-Mounter/README.md

 ### Utility to install kexts in / System / Library / Extensions
 - For macOS Monterey 12 and Big Sur 11

+## Note: You cannot mount a Snapshot disk from another disk, this must be done on the live system.

 ## Warnings:  :this sofware replaces system files in /S/L/E and could render your system unbootable.